Skip to main content

 Background and Education

-Prior to her appointment, Judge Byrd practiced law for 35 years, during which time she focused on complex business litigation and took over 20 cases to trial.
-At Irell & Manella LLP, where she was a partner for 14 years, she focused on damages in high-profile patent litigation.
-Before that, she spent nine years as a partner at Jones, Day, Reavis & Pogue, where she handled complex business litigation, and five years as a federal prosecutor in the U.S. Attorney’s Office, where she tried a variety of cases, including one of the earliest money laundering cases in the country.
+Prior to her appointment, Judge Byrd practiced law for 35 years, during which time she focused on complex business and patent litigation and took over 20 cases to trial.
+She spent five years as a federal prosecutor in the U.S. Attorney’s Office, where she tried a variety of cases, including one of the earliest money laundering cases in the country.
 In recognition of her trial experience and skills, in 2004 she was selected as a Fellow in the American College of Trial Lawyers.

-Judge Byrd has served on several nonprofit boards of directors, augmenting her complex business and financial litigation background with practical business experience.
-She also has practical experience in the automobile sector, including restoring, repairing, auctioning, showing and shipping, and she serves as a director of a national automobile club.
+Judge Byrd has served on several nonprofit boards of directors, providing practical and business experience that augments her legal experience, particularly in complex family law matters involving business characterization, valuation, and division.
+She also has experience in the automobile sector, including restoring, repairing, auctioning, showing and shipping, and she serves as a director of a national automobile club.

 During her many years in practice and on the bench, Judge Byrd has handled matters with parties from numerous countries and cultures and backgrounds involving interpreters, religious observances, remote testimony, foreign documents, and calling for accommodation and flexibility.